 Getting Assistance From Chapter 11 Bankruptcy Attorneys in New Mexico

 Bankruptcy laws are very complex.
 Errors or oversights made by creditors, individuals, or businesses can and do have significant, long-term financial effects.
 Because the court, U.S. trustee, and creditors’ committee exercise considerable authority over business decisions during the bankruptcy period, filers need a strong advocate and counsel to ensure their own interests are represented.
 They also want to be able to determine whether a restructuring and repayment plan will be viable, both in the short term and also in its long-term ramifications for the business’s future.

 The Chapter 11 bankruptcy law firm you work with should be dedicated to clients and have considerable resources at its disposal for the purposes of analyzing your case and deciphering the best path forward.
 New Mexico Financial & Family Law has handled over 1,300 bankruptcy cases encompassing Chapter 7, Chapter 11, and Chapter 13.
 We can connect you with other trusted professionals to support you during the challenging process, including CPAs as well as mental health counselors.

 You will want to select an Albuquerque bankruptcy law firm capable of giving you the full picture of the situation, understanding your options, and helping you navigate along the best path forward.
-If you are interested in obtaining these services or determining your available options, you can schedule a consultation and request a free information packet when you call (505) 503-1637 or contact us online.
+If you are interested in obtaining these services or determining your available options, you can schedule a consultation and request an information packet when you call (505) 503-1637 or contact us online.

 We are a debt relief agency and have practiced bankruptcy law for a combined 50 years.
 Our services include helping individuals and couples file for bankruptcy relief under the Bankruptcy Code.